TJ-SWOMT/Empyre_Point/README.md

 To get started with development:

 1. Clone the repository
+2. Set up the backend (see Back_yrean/README.md):
+   - Install Python dependencies
+   - Run the Flask server: `python3 app.py`
-2. Set up the frontend (see Front_yrean/README.md)
+3. Set up the frontend (see Front_yrean/README.md)
-3. Start the frontend development server
+4. Start the frontend development server

-**Note:** The backend is already deployed and running on AWS.
-You don't need to set up or run the backend locally.
-The frontend is configured to connect to the global backend automatically.
+**Note:** While the database is hosted on AWS RDS, you need to run the backend server locally.
+The frontend is configured to connect to your local backend server.

 ## Development Environment